-I did get along with everyone though.
+I always got along with everyone.
 Wasn't really an outsider, but not the center of attention either.

 After graduating from school with mediocre results I decided to voluntarily spent one year with the german military, finishing the 3 months of basic training and then spending the rest of the time doing numerous different tasks until I could start with a normal apprenticeship.
-While the time there was enjoyable and a very, character building, experience it wasn't anything I could imagine doing for the rest of my life.
-Instead I started to work in a small shop of a larger chain of stores as a salesman for sports gear and eventually became responsible for it at a very young age after finishing the apprenticeship.
+While the time there was enjoyable and a very character building experience it wasn't anything I could imagine doing for the rest of my life.
+Instead I started to work in a small shop of a larger chain of stores as a salesman for sports gear and eventually became responsible for the small shop at a very young age after finishing the apprenticeship.

 When the infection took control of Chernarus and the surrounding areas, I was on vacation on the newly acquired Russian land of crimea.
 Enjoying everything the beautiful peninsula has to offer.

 And the search was a success... in a way.
-I ... let's say ... found a deserted Russia Soldier called Marek Ivanovic and his friends who were able to communicate with him in broken, but understandable English.
-Deserted might be the wrong word, considering the circumstances, maybe they just didn't think the orders they received made sense...
-I never asked.
+I ... let's say ... found a deserted Russia Soldier called Marek Ivanovic and his friends who were able to communicate with me in broken, but understandable English.
+Deserter might be the wrong word, considering the circumstances, maybe they just didn't think the orders they received made sense...
+I never asked them though.

 The way we met was a bit odd though.
 During one of those nightly adventures to get something to eat for the coming days, I was surprised and almost overwhelmed by a couple of infected near the center of town.
 In the fear of dying, panic took control of my body and I just started to run into unknown territory that I didn't get to, or didn't dare to explore yet.